-4. Our fees are based on the time spent on the matter by the concerned person.
+4. Our fees are based on the time spent on the matter by the concerned persons.
 In this respect, we apply hourly rates that reflect the seniority and experience of the involved lawyers and staff, as well as the urgency and complexity of the matter.
-Our hourly rates are reviewed and indexed annually and may be revised, typically as from 1 January, based on that review.
-If rates are adjusted, the new rates will be reflected in the first invoice following the date of the change.
-The applicable charging rates are set out in our engagement letter and invoices concerning the assignment.
+The hourly rates are annually reviewed and indexed, typically as from 1 January or 1 September, and may be increased based on inflation in accordance with the evolution of the consumer index or other relevant increase of costs.
+When the rates are increased, the new rates will be reflected in the first invoice after the date of the change.

 5. Out-of-pocket expenses (such as costs of translation, costs of a notary public or court bailiff, travel expenses, court fees, express courier deliveries, etc…) are charged separately at cost price to our firm.

 6. Legal services by European lawyers are subject to VAT.
 Therefore VAT will be added to our fees whenever required by relevant VAT regulations.
 Services provided to legal entities are deemed to be provided for and in the interests of the professional purposes of that legal entity.
 The client must inform us if that is not the case.